SwedbankPay/developer.swedbankpay.com/payments/swish/other-features.md

 `/psp/swish/payments` resource.

 An example of a payment creation request is provided below.
-Each individual property of the JSON document is described in the following section.
+Each individual field of the JSON document is described in the following section.
 Use the [expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.